palashvsid/Projects/MLPC-Documentation.md

     -   A set of machine learning algorithms including Ensemble methods were trained on a random sample

+4. Confidence Levels

+    -   A cross validated threshold value was computed to signify the confidence of the predictions

-3. Data Validation
+3. Model Testing

     -   The trained models were tested on different set of SKUs

-4. Confidence Interval

-    -   A cross validated threshold value was computed to signify the confidence of the predictions

-Data Cleaning and Data Preparation:
+<h3> Data Cleaning and Data Preparation: </h3>

 The data considered for the algorithm consists of ~70K SKU attributes.
 The data goes through a cleaning process to remove any discrepancies